Leading personal injury and medical negligence solicitors

 - Delayed attendance by the paediatrician when called by the midwife to review

 - Failing to advise the mother properly when the baby is discharged home.

 Unlike asphyxial (oxygen deprivation) causes of perinatal brain injury, neurodevelopmental disability from neonatal hypoglycaemia might not be obvious to the parents in the immediate aftermath of the traumatic birth or the infant’s early childhood.
 Neurodevelopmental disability from avoidable neonatal hypoglycaemia might be disregarded or downplayed until the child grows and the impact of their injury later becomes evident when they struggle to cope at school.

 In its review, NHSLA said it was likely that whilst the cases they knew about were those where the parents had identified potential deficits in care, it is likely that others who were harmed have not been notified to NHSLA via the litigation process.

 Boyes Turner’s specialist brain injury solicitors are experienced in obtaining compensation for children and teenagers with neurodevelopmental injury from avoidable neonatal hypoglycaemia.
 We work with experts to ensure that, where liability for the injury is established, the extent of the injury and the impact on the individual’s mobility, cognition, education, work and independence is properly assessed to ensure that our clients are properly compensated.
 In addition, our special educational needs (SEN) team can help families with children affected by neonatal brain injury secure the educational support that they need for their child within the school that is right for them.

-If you are caring for a child who has suffered neurodevelopmental disability from negligent medical care, contact us on 0118 952 7219 or email email@example.com.
+If you are caring for a child who has suffered neurodevelopmental disability from negligent medical care, contact us by email firstname.lastname@example.org.